creativetechnologylab/coding-tutorials/folder-of-files-python.md

 The `try-except` block allows you to run the code and capture any errors that occur within the `try` block.
 If reading a file as an image fails, the code prints information about the error, the file that caused the error, and instructs Python to continue with the next file using the `continue` statement.
 There is no need to add the image file to the list if it fails to load.

 Finally, you can use the `len()` function to check the length of the list.
 Use `len(images)` (or the name of your list) to determine how many files were successfully loaded and compare it to the number of files your file manager reports in the folder.
-This comparison will help you verify that your code is functioning as expected.
+Do you get the numbers that you expect?